Comcast/traffic_control/docs/source/development/traffic_ops.rst

 Using API Endpoints
 -------------------
 1. Authenticate with your Traffic Portal or Traffic Ops user account credentials.
-2. Upon successful user authentication, note the mojolicious cookie value in the response headers.
+2. Upon successful user authentication, note the Mojolicious cookie value in the response headers.
-3. Pass the mojolicious cookie value, along with any subsequent calls to an authenticated API endpoint.
+3. Pass the Mojolicious cookie value, along with any subsequent calls to an authenticated API endpoint.

 Example: ::